7 minute read Platform Engineering

 backend "s3" {

-bucket = "my-platform-terraform-state"
+bucket = "cloud-native-container-platform-terraform-state"

 key = "eks/base.tfstate"